vortexmakes/RKH/doc/readme.txt

 -	\b RKH_EN_GRD_HSM_ARG
 	\n \n Determines the function prototype of the transition guard.
-	When RKH_EN_GRD_HSM_ARG is set to one (1) this function adds as argument a pointer to state-machine structure RKH_T.
+	When RKH_EN_GRD_HSM_ARG is set to one (1) this function adds as argument a pointer to state machine structure RKH_T.
 See
 	#RKHGUARD_T structure definition.

 -	\b RKH_EN_PPRO_HSM_ARG
 	\n \n Determines the function prototype of the event preprocessor.
-	When RKH_EN_PPRO_HSM_ARG is set to one (1) this function adds as argument a pointer to state-machine structure RKH_T.
+	When RKH_EN_PPRO_HSM_ARG is set to one (1) this function adds as argument a pointer to state machine structure RKH_T.
 See
 	#RKHPPRO_T structure definition.

 -	\b RKH_EN_STATE_NAME